Best lights that support Google Assistant Android Central 2021

 - Non-Hue strips: LIFX Z LED Strip Starter Kit

-- For smaller lights: LOHAS Candelabra E12 Bulb
+- For smaller lights: LOHAS E12 LED Candelabra light Bulbs

-- Outdoor lantern: Philips Hue Econic Outdoor Wall Lantern
+- Outdoor lantern: Philips Hue Econic Smart Outdoor White & Color Wall Lantern

 Philips Hue lights go far beyond light bulbs, with one of the best ones being the Hue Go.
 The Hue Go works completely wirelessly and can be on for up to three hours at a time before needing to charge up.
 It can showcase many colors, connect to your existing Philips hub, and serves as a gorgeous piece of accent lighting for indoor and outdoor use.